dmolin/tash/README.markdown

 #### An event-based common JavaScript Library ####

-Tash is a small, simple Javascript library, containing a set of common namespaced functions, useful for common tasks.
+Tash is a small, simple Javascript library, containing a set of common namespaced functions, useful for common tasks, mainly loosely coupled communication between components.
 Its intent is to group in a reusable library the basic patterns and functions that should be the base of any Javascript application.

 Tash offers: